hachimamma/Ozi/README.md

 Once invited, try out some commands:
 - `/ping` – Check Ozi's latency.
 - `/weather <city>` – Get the current weather.
+- `/purge <amount>` – Bulk delete a specified number of messages in a channel (requires Manage Messages permission).
 - `/help` – See all commands.

 ---